george-gca/bracis_2023_srcaps/pages/introduction.md

 </v-clicks>

 <!--
-classify images

-does it really understand what it means to be a person?

-rather questionable

 Most super-resolution solutions use convolutional neural networks, like SRCNN, EDSR, RDN, RCAN, just to name a few, and they generate images with good visual quality.
 But CNNs have known drawbacks.
 For instance, let's take this example of a network created to classify images.
 It correctly classified the image as a person.
 But does it really understand what it means to be a person?
 If, for example, we change the position of an eye with the mouth, what result does it generate?
 It still identified it as a person, although this is rather questionable.
 What if I rotate it?
 It should still classify it as a person right?
 But it does not
 -->